MOC Frequently Asked Questions

 Each new module will be available in October.

 How long are modules available?

 The modules are available for three years after their date of publication.

-How do I fulfill the Maintenance of Certification – “Evidence of performance in practice” requirement?
+How do I fulfill the Maintenance of Certification – “Evidence of improvement in practice” requirement?

-The AACAP’s Lifelong Learning Committee has recently developed a series of checklists and surveys to help members complete this requirement.
-These tools (available to AACAP members only) can be downloaded here (available to AACAP members only)
+AACAP’s Lifelong Learning Committee has developed a series of checklists and surveys to help members complete the clinical and feedback modules of this requirement.
+These tools (available to AACAP members only) can be downloaded by visiting our website our PIP homepage.

-16. Is the AACAP the only outlet for completion of the CME, self-assessment, and performance in practice requirements?
+Is AACAP the only outlet for completion of the CME, SA, and PIP requirements?

 No, please contact the ABPN for other approved programs that count towards your MOC requirements.

 How can I keep track of everything I’ve completed towards my MOC requirements?